dwinter/shell-genomics/_episodes/04-redirection.md

 then use the `|` operator with `head` to look at just the first few lines of data in that column.

 ~~~
-$ cut -f3 SraRunTable.txt | head -n 10
+$ cut -f3 library_info.tsv
 ~~~
 {: .bash}

 ~~~
-LibraryLayout_s
-SINGLE
-SINGLE
-SINGLE
-SINGLE
-SINGLE
-SINGLE
-SINGLE
-SINGLE
-PAIRED
+spp
+Eam
+Eam
+Eam
+Eam
+Eel
+Eel
+Eel
+Eel
+H1
+H1
+H1
+H2
+H2
+H2
 ~~~
 {: .output}

-We can see that there are (at least) two categories, SINGLE and PAIRED.
-We want to search all entries in this column for just PAIRED and count the number of matches.
-For this, we will use the `|` operator twice to combine `cut` (to extract the column we want), `grep` (to find matches) and `wc` (to count matches).
+We can see that there 4 species in this data.
+If we want to count how many samples there are for a given species we can use grep.
 ~~~
-$ cut -f3 SraRunTable.txt | grep PAIRED | wc -l
+$ cut -f3 library_info.tsv | grep Eel | wc -l
 ~~~
 {: .bash}

 ~~~
-2
+4
 ~~~
 {: .output}